dineshadepu/Obsidian/fem/Cabana/Cabana own solver development.md

 8. [ ] How to take inputs from an input file, write a test
 9. [ ] Write a final example showing the full implementation which solves the problem
 10. [ ] Use automan to automate the results
+11. [ ] Write force class methods based on the integrator

 # Step 1: Setup the package